nutanixdev/code-samples/readme.md

 These scripts are *unofficial* and are not supported or actively maintained by Nutanix in any way.

-In addition, please also be advised that these scripts may contain code that does not follow best practices.
-Please check through each script to ensure the configuration suits your requirements.
+In addition, be advised these scripts are for demonstration purposes only and may contain code that does not follow best practices.
+Please check script to ensure the configuration suits your requirements.

 **Changes will be required before these scripts can be used in production environments.**

+## Disclaimer

-See the `.disclaimer` file distributed with this repository.
+See the [`.disclaimer`](https://github.com/nutanixdev/code-samples/blob/master/.disclaimer) file distributed with this repository.